JuandRamosCh/XML_Metadatos_Extracter/README.md

 Trabajo hecho como ayuda en la investigación de Luis Oritgueira, trabajando como asistente de investigación en la Universidad del Pacífico

 English:

+Instructions:

+-Create a folder and put the XMLs in there

+-Create an empyt folder where the metadata will go afterwards

+-Download and run the python code

+-Put the routes to the folders when asked to

 -In the folder with the XMLs, the name of the files have to start with "Vol[Volume]-[issue]-"